Key Takeaways

 My final verdict

-If you wear makeup and struggle to reapply SPF during the day, this is one of the easiest and cleanest solutions I have found.
-It also doubles as a very good oil-control powder, which makes it even more useful for oily skin that needs a midday refresh.
-I rate it highly not because it replaces sunscreen, but because it solves a real problem in a way that actually works — and works without needing to redo your whole face to do it.
+If you wear makeup and struggle to reapply SPF during the day, this is one of the easiest and most non-disruptive solutions I have found.
+It doubles as a genuinely good oil-control powder, which makes it even more useful for oily skin that needs a midday refresh.
+I rate it highly not because it replaces sunscreen, but because it works well within its actual role — and that is the more honest version of worth it.

 Maddie is here to help you build a routine that works in real life, not just in theory.